115/72 Mu 7, T. Pa Daet,

 eSTAR Foundation is across the street from the green building.

 Go straight at this intersection for about 50 meters.
 (Don't turn left at the small three way intersection - keep right)

 The gate to our parking lot is on your right in the back of the building.

-The eSTAR Foundation was started by Dwight & Mary Kay Martin in August of 2007.
-Its origin, however, can actually be traced to 1948, when Dwight’s parents came to Thailand and were the first Protestant missionaries in Nakorn Phanom province.
-Dwight was born when his parents served in this remote province on the Mekong River and is where he would develop a connection with Thailand and its people.
+Dwight and Mary Kay Martin founded the eSTAR Foundation in 2007.
+The foundation's roots go back to 1948, when Dwight's parents arrived in Thailand as the first Protestant missionaries in Nakorn Phanom province.
+Dwight was born in this remote province on the Mekong River, where he developed a deep connection with Thai people.
+Dwight has dual Thai & US citizenship.

-After high school, Dwight left Thailand to attend college in the US.
-He married Mary Kay, started a business career, raised a family and received an MBA in Technology Management.
-Eventually, he cofounded a successful software company.
-Though away from Thailand for many years, he never forgot the place where he had grown up and, as had his parents, began to sense God’s call to serve the Thai people.
-In 2006 he and Mary Kay moved to Thailand.
+After high school, Dwight left Thailand to pursue higher education in the US.
+He married Mary Kay, started a business career, raised a family and earned an MBA in Technology Management.
+He also founded a successful software company.
+Despite being away from Thailand for many years, he never forgot his childhood home and felt God's call to serve the Thai people.
+In 2006, he and Mary Kay moved back to Thailand.

-The Martins quickly connected with the leaders of the Thai due to Dwight already having a personal knowledge of the language and culture.
-He was able to establish some key relationships with leaders who had been impacted by his parents’ ministry.
-As a result these church leaders asked Dwight to join them to maintaining the statistics on the church in Thailand.
-Many other ministry projects requiring the business and technical skills he possessed soon followed..
+The Martins quickly connected with the leaders of the Thai church, thanks to Dwight's personal knowledge of the language and culture.
+He established some key relationships with leaders who had been influenced by his parents' ministry.
+These church leaders asked Dwight to help them maintain the statistics on the church in Thailand.
+He also took on many other ministry projects that required his business and technical skills.

 In 2021 Dwight was asked to serve as the President of the newly established Association of Free Churches in Thailand (AFT).
 The AFT is now the largest affiliation of churches in Thailand with over 3,000 churches.